The CWCB participates in water-related endangered species initiatives and programs for the benefit and protection of water users in Colorado.

 2. To enable existing and new water uses in the Platte River Basin to proceed without additional Endangered Species Act requirements.

-For additional information about the program, including governance documents, visit the Platte River Recovery Implementation Program Website.
+For additional information about the program, including governance documents, visit the Platte River Recovery Implementation Program Website or listen to CWCB's Podcast Episode, 3 Birds and a Fish.

 Please also check out our Platte River Recovery Program Story Map for more details on Colorado's Role in the Program.